Emmanuel Macron’s government has proposed to raise the French pension age from 62 to 64 and abolish early retirement in the public sector.

 - Raise the retirement age to 64.

-- Allow early retirement for those who have worked at least 43 years, up from 42.
+- Allow early retirement after 43 years of work, up from 42.

 - Allow early retirement for workers with disabilities at 55.

 - Award pension rights for maternity and paternity leave in addition to work.

 - Increase the minimum state pension to 85 percent of the minimum wage, or €1,200 per month.

 Currently state pensions, which are funded by a 15-percent payroll tax (7 percent paid by workers, 8 percent by companies), are worth 50 percent of a retiree’s former income.
 The minimum is €11,000 per year (€916 per month).

 - Abolish early retirement for new hires at the central bank, the state-owned energy sector and in the Parisian public transport company.

 Their mandatory pension plans now allow retirement between the ages of 52 and 57.